vegaprotocol/vega/codingstyle.md

 From this, it ought to be clear that mocks are generated per-package (including in cases where several packages depend on a single object implementing the interface they need).
 Mock files are written to a sub-package/directory of the package we're testing: `mocks`.
 Generated files have the `_mock` suffix in their name.

-The unit tests themselves sit next to the package files they cover, preferably with the same name + `_test` suffix (eg: engine.go -> engine_test.go).
+The unit tests themselves sit next to the package files they cover, preferably with the same name + `_test` suffix (so `engine.go` tests in `engine_test.go`).
-The test file also adds the `_test` suffix to the package name.
+The test file itself also adds the `_test` suffix to the package name, effectively running tests in a different package.
 This ensures we're testing only the exported API.
 Covering unexported functions shouldn't be a problem.
 If an unexported function cannot be covered through calls made to the exported API, then it's dead code and can be removed.

 Tests should be grouped in terms of what they cover.
 Each group ideally contains a simple scenario (happy path), a failure, and a couple more complex scenario's.
 Taking the collateral engine as an example, we see test grouping like this: